DHZ-calendar/SchoolCalendar/README.md

 After we have finished to set all the entries of our mock school, we can finally start to see how the system works.
 Go to the timetable page (left menu -> Timetable) and start to play with the teachers assignments.
 This view shows you the weekly timetable for a specific course and school year (you can select which course and school year to visualize in the upper left menu).
 Note that the list of teachers in the right column will change according to the course you have selected.
 If you try to select course 3A, for instance, you will notice that it has no teacher assigned (if you remember, we only add hours for teachers in courses 1A and 2A).

 Try now to add an Italian lecture the second hour on Monday in course 1A.
-Click the button `Assign lecture` in Dante's square, and afterwards select the first hour slot on Monday morning (it should have been filled in green).
+Click the button `Assign lecture` in Dante's square, and afterwards select the second hour slot on Monday morning (it should have been filled in green).

 ![AssignButton](readme_pics/Assign_teacher.png)